 Top Tip: After correcting a VAT201 for the second time onwards (e.g. version 3), relevant material (supporting documents) must be sent with the submission to support the change(s) made.

-A RFC won’t be allowed in the following circumstances:
+A RFC will not be allowed in the following circumstances:

 - You will need to wait for the outcome where:

-- The relevant material (supporting documents) has already been sent.
+- The relevant material (supporting documents) has already been submitted.